semrush/intergalactic/website/docs/components/widget-empty/widget-empty-code.md

 ## NoData example

-The template already includes the title.
-You only need to provide the data type and description.
+The template already includes a `title` and default `description`, you only need to specify the [illustration](/style/illustration/illustration) `type`.
+You can provide a custom `description` and additional elements, if you need.

 ::: tip
 The locale can be passed directly to the component or wrap your application in `I18nProvider` from the `@react-semocre/utils` package, as shown in the example below.